A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 Save My Marriage – Marriage Help Overview

-If you feel your marriage is failing, if you are facing marital crisis or challenge, it is critical that you start the process of saving your marriage now. . . before things spiral into a place that is truly irreparable.
+If you feel your marriage is failing, if you are facing a marital crisis or challenge, it is critical that you start the process of saving your marriage now. . . before things spiral into a place that is truly irreparable.
 If you do not take action, the negative momentum of the relationship moves against you and before you know it, the relationship is too far gone.The failure of a marriage is never due to one specific thing, but a culmination of things which are at first ignored until the situation becomes untenable.
 No marriage crisis appears overnight.
 Rather, the crisis builds slowly over time.
 This is why the sooner you seek help from a professional marriage therapist, the better you will be prepared to move forward and begin the healing and progress.
 Remember, it is never too late to save your marriage to start creating the marriage of your dreams, yet seeking marriage help soon is critical.
 Forgiveness, change, rebuilding trust and seeking help are key to saving your marriage.
 This is why you need marriage counselor to teach exactly what you need to know.
 Don’t wait for your marriage to get divorced.
 Don’t wait for your dreams and hopes that you both had for this relationship to die if you want to save your marriage.

 When Should You Seek Marriage Help?